alexpreynolds/flow-cytometry-visualization/README.md

 Make a couple adjustments, as needed, to load local data and select desired datasets:

- 1. Adjust the value of the `path` variable to point to a locally-saved copy of your FCS file.
+ 1. Adjust the value of the `fcsBaseFn` variable to point to a locally-saved copy of your FCS file.
 The desired FCS file could be put into the `data` subdirectory in this notebook's directory.
  2. Adjust the desired column names in the `colsOfInterest`; these are used to render the three axes of the scatterplot.

 After making adjustments, re-run the Jupyter notebook.
 To do this, pull down the `Kernel` menu and select `Restart & Run All`.